Green Tara Long Puja. Tara is a Buddha of compassion who manifests in female form. The practice will be performed for two days.

 You do not need to be present while the puja or spiritual practice is performed.
-We provide your full name to the monk.
-Please allow one week for the practice(s) to be performed which allows us time to communicate your need as well as for him to schedule along with other duties, study and practice obligations.
+Please allow one week for the practice(s) to be performed which allows us time to communicate your need as well as for them to schedule along with other duties, study and practice obligations.

 In Tibetan, Tara is known as 'Dolma' or 'She who Saves'.
 Specifically, she represents compassion in action since she is in the process of stepping from her lotus throne in order to help sentient beings.
 She brings about longevity, protects earthly travel, stimulates success in jobs and business undertakings, and guards her followers on their spiritual journey to enlightenment.
 She is believed to help her followers overcome dangers, fears, and anxieties; and she is especially worshiped for her ability to overcome the most difficult situations.